2 Samuel 19

 41And, behold, all the men of Israel came to the king, and said unto the king, Why have our brethren the men of Judah stolen thee away, and have brought the king, and his household, and all David’s men with him, over Jordan?

-42And all the men of Judah answered the men of Israel, Because the king is near of kin to us: wherefore then be ye angry at this matter? have we eaten at all of the king's cost? or hath he given us any gift?
+42And all the men of Judah answered the men of Israel, Because the king is near of kin to us: wherefore then be ye angry for this matter? have we eaten at all of the king’s cost? or hath he given us any gift?

 Judah answers: the king is near of kin to us.
 Judah is David's tribe - the tribe from which he came.
 We have eaten at his cost?
 No. We are claiming nothing but priority.
 And yet the accusation hangs in the air: we are closer to him.
 We called him home first.